cosmos/developer-portal/ida-customizations/ida-course/discord-info.md

 <!--
 Include for Week 0 start, later back into comment, plus everything below needs to be included in a comment for Week 0.-->

-"Detailed information will be available during the week."

 <!--

+"Detailed information is available during the week before launch."

+-->

 The private channels for the Academy on the official Discord is where you will communicate and collaborate with your instructors, tutors, and fellow participants.

 There are three channels where you can post messages, ask questions, request support, and get important information regarding the program.